Scoped access for high-risk workflows

 openscope notes read_note --agent openclaw --folder Work --note "My Note"

-Don't just watch privileged paths.
-Replace them with scoped capabilities.
+Replace raw power with scoped capabilities.